Peter, son of Petenye: Later life

 After his fall in Zemplén, Ung and Abaúj counties, there is only fragmented information about Peter.
 Following his defeat (or simultaneously), Charles turned against James Borsa, whose army was defeated in the first half of 1317 (historian Attila Zsoldos provided the exact date to 10 February) in Debrecen, and his fortresses were captured in the following months.
 James Borsa barricaded himself into the castle of Sólyomkő (now in Aleșd, Romania), but was captured by the royal troops after his surrender (possibly in May 1318), however he escaped execution and was eventually ransomed by Mojs Ákos.
 It is possible that Peter was captured too in Sólyomkő or earlier (his involvement in the two assassination attempts revealed only then), and later himself was also released during a ransom or exchange of prisoners between the royal court and Mojs.

 In Transylvania, James Borsa and Peter, son of Petenye were both marginalized and overshadowed by Mojs, militarily the most successful enemy of Charles.
 When Mojs failed to prevent the king's general Dózsa Debreceni to advance into the inner parts of Transylvania at Topa, midway between the Meszes Gate and Kolozsvár (today Cluj-Napoca, Romania) in July 1318, Peter, summoning his supporters in Szatmár County, also participated in the skirmish, along with James Borsa and others.
 Possibly he remained in Transylvania in his remaining years and continued to struggle against the local pro-Charles noblemen in the regions of Northern Transylvania, Upper Tisza and Szamos (Someș) after the withdrawal of Dózsa Debreceni.
 In February 1321, Charles recalled him with "cursed memory", confirming his death by then.
+However Voloshchuk considered, based on a charter from 1331, that Peter took shelter in the Kingdom of Poland.
+His namesake son, Peter was still alive in 1335, and was possibly active in Szatmár County.